sadvadan/memstruct/doc/Documentation.md

 - How to allocate memory with spatial checks enabled but temporal checks disabled?

-    e.g. in arena allocation one may want spatial safety for sub-allocations but not temporal safety as single de-allocation covers whole arena. so, wrap each sub-allocation with e.g. `#define NMSTRCTH` and `#undef NMSTRCTH` or even better devise a dummy de-allocator for sub-allocation (see test #9).
+    e.g. in arena allocation one may want spatial safety for sub-allocations but not temporal safety as single de-allocation covers whole arena. so, wrap each sub-allocation with e.g. `#define NMSTRCT` and `#undef NMSTRCT` or even better devise a dummy de-allocator for sub-allocation (see test #9).

 - Does memstruct resuse memory IDs or is it just monotonically increasing?